Trodelvy® (sacituzumab govitecan-hziy)

 Some medicines have important warnings that are designed to alert you of serious or life-threatening risks that come with taking the medicine.

-TRODELVY has an important warning for: Severe diarrhea and severe or life- threatening low white blood cell count (neutropenia) as early as the first treatment cycle.
+TRODELVY has an important warning for: Severe diarrhea and severe, life- threatening, or low white blood cell count (neutropenia) that can cause death, as early as the first treatment cycle.

 Who is TRODELVY for?1